 - Contact Form 7 – Perfect for your Contact Us page and other ‘form’ options.
 By: Takayuki Miyoshi (free)

 - WP Smush.it –Reduce image file size and improves performance using the Smush.it API within WordPress (think no more resizing your images, this will optimize them for you).
 By: WPMUDEV (free)

 - Backup Buddy– The best way to back up (and move) a WordPress Site By: iThemes (paid)

-- WordFence Security– Wordfence Security is a free enterprise class security and performance plugin that includes a very fast caching engine, firewall, anti-virus scanning, cellphone sign-in (two factor authentication), malicious URL scanning and live traffic including crawlers.
-Wordfence is the only WordPress security and performance plugin that can verify and repair your core, theme and plugin files, even if you don’t have backups. (free)
+- WordFence Security– Wordfence Security is a free enterprise-class security and performance plugin that includes a very fast caching engine, firewall, anti-virus scanning, cellphone sign-in (two-factor authentication), malicious URL scanning, and live traffic including crawlers.
+Wordfence is the only WordPress security and performance plugin that can verify and repair your core, theme, and plugin files, even if you don’t have backups. (free)

-- Page/Post Specific Social Share Buttons– This plugin allows you to display most used social media share buttons on specific posts and/or pages.
+- Page/Post Specific Social Share Buttons– This plugin allows you to display the most used social media share buttons on specific posts and/or pages.
 By: Ryan Howard, Abbobaker P. (free)

-With these core plugins you will have an SEO boost, backup protection, security, increased site speed, image optimization, spam control, and better formatting for your post and pages.
+With these core plugins, you will have an SEO boost, backup protection, security, increased site speed, image optimization, spam control, and better formatting for your post and pages.
 All these plugins are for your website so that it runs smoothly.
 These are the “big 10” I add to EVERY WordPress website. (free)

 In addition to the “Top Ten” I have listed a few of my favorite plugins that give non-techies some flexibility with custom options no matter what theme they are using: